-3 79-8,137.03 (1) The department shall administer the Enhancing 4 Excellence in Teaching Program either directly or by contracting with 5 public or private entities.
+79-8,137.03 (1) The department shall administer the Enhancing Excellence in Teaching Program either directly or by contracting with public or private entities.

-(2) To be eligible for the program, an eligible student shall:

-7 (a) Agree to complete an eligible graduate or endorsement program at 8 an eligible institution and to complete the program on which the 9 applicant's eligibility is based as determined by the department; and

-(b) Commit to teach in an accredited or approved public or private school in Nebraska upon successful completion of the eligible graduate or endorsement program for which the applicant is applying to the Enhancing Excellence in Teaching Program and to maintaining certification pursuant to sections 79-806 to 79-815.
+(2) To be eligible for the program, an eligible student shall:(a) Agree to complete an eligible graduate or endorsement program at an (d) Agree to complete an eligible graduate of endersement program at an eligible institution and to complete the program on which the applicant's eligibility is based as determined by the department; and (b) Commit to teach in an accredited or approved public or private school in Nebraska upon successful completion of the eligible graduate or endorsement program for which the applicant is applying to the Enhancing Excellence in Teaching Program and to maintaining certification pursuant to sections 79-806 to 79-815.